 The ti.sysbios.hal.Hwi module provides a collection of APIs for managing hardware interrupts.
 These APIs are generic across all supported targets and devices and should provide sufficient functionality for most applications.
-See the document introducing Hwis for an overview.

 8.2.1 Associating a C Function with a System Interrupt Source